 Cooking food straight out of the freezer can double time needed in the oven compared to de-frosting food first.

 Potatoes take far longer to roast in the oven if they are not par-boiled first.

-Even assuming you use the right sized pan, only 40% of the energy in a gas hob gets used for cooking (the rest is waste heat).
+Even assuming you use the right sized pan, only 40% of the energy from a gas hob is used for cooking (the rest is wasted heat).

 Teflon coated pans remove the need to use fat to prevent food from sticking.
-However toxic fumes from Teflon when cooking at high temperatures can kill pet birds and be the cause of flu-like symptoms in humans.
-Teflon comes from Perfluorinated Chemicals (PFCs) that are linked to smaller birth weight and size in newborn babies, elevated cholesterol, abnormal thyroid hormone levels, liver inflammation and weakened immune systems.
+However, they have a dark side – toxic fumes from Teflon when cooking at high temperatures can kill pet birds and may cause flu-like symptoms in humans.
+Teflon comes from Perfluorinated Chemicals (PFCs), these are nasty compounds which have been linked to smaller birth weight and size in newborn babies, elevated cholesterol, abnormal thyroid hormone levels, liver inflammation and weakened immune systems.
 They also wreak havoc on the environment.